dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Span<int> M(ref Nested nested) => nested.Span;
 ```

-This value is not related to the escape scope of the container; that is as the container scope gets smaller it has no impact on the *ref-field-safe-to-escape* of the `ref` field values.
-Further the *ref-field-safe-to-escape* can never be smaller than the *safe-to-escape* of the container.
+This value is not related to the *safe-context* of the container; that is as the container context gets smaller it has no impact on the *ref-field-safe-context* of the `ref` field values.
+Further the *ref-field-safe-context* can never be smaller than the *safe-context* of the container.

 ```c#
 ref struct Nested